A Notzilla named Goshilla who's down-low with Toho

 - In addition to that, many characters and items that first appeared in the Marvel series have returned multiple times since they are still owned by Marvel.
 For instance, Amadeus Cho has been shown piloting The Behemoth, a ship that was created to destroy Godzilla.
 The Red Ronin, a giant samurai robot built for the same purposes, also shows up every now and then.
 Then there is Yuriko Takiguchi, a Godzilla supporting character, who has resurfaced in an issue of X-Men.

-- Played with in one Usagi Yojimbo story, when Usagi finds a large egg and tries to warm it up for a meal.
-It ends up hatching to reveal a friendly child-sized Notzilla who uses his atomic breath to blast some troublesome bandits.
-After naming the creature "Zilla" (after the sound it makes), Usagi bids it farewell and wonders if he'll see it after it grows up...
+- Played with in one Usagi Yojimbo story, when two recuring peasant characters find a large egg and try to warm it up for a meal.
+It ends up hatching to reveal a friendly child-sized Notzilla, at which point the peasent's flee.
+Usagi (who intends to bathe in nearby hot springs) encounters the creature and feeds it.
+A little later some bandits who wish to rob Usagi show up and catch Usagi without his swords.
+At this point the creature uses his atomic breath to blast the bandits.
+After naming the creature "Zilla" (after the sound it makes), Usagi bids it farewell and notes that he is heading to the city and maybe the creature might head there itself after it grows up...

 - The children's book callled "Dogzilla".